Our RPTU story

 "Is this the right place for me?": Starting your studies with a mentor

 Which courses are important for me?
 Where do I register?
-And when and how do I get which information at the university?
-At the beginning of their studies, there are many unanswered questions.
-First-year students can get help from the mentoring programme of the RPTU's Office for Equal Opportunities, Diversity and Family Affairs: a mentor, an experienced student, supports her mentee, a first-year student.
+And when and how do I get what information at the university?
+There are many unanswered questions at the beginning of your studies.
+Female first-year students can get help with this through the mentoring program run by the Equal Opportunities, Diversity and Family Office at RPTU: a mentor, an experienced student, supports her mentee, a first-year student.

-‘I have always been interested in natural sciences and wanted to study something in this direction,’ reports Selina Mehl, who is now in her third semester of the bachelor's programme in biophysics – and adds: “My course of studies is an exciting mixture of chemistry, biology and physics.”
-She really likes this interdisciplinary approach.
-This way, she does not have to decide until later what her future career should look like.
-Kira Vogel, who is also studying biophysics in the fifth semester of her bachelor's degree, also appreciates the broad base of her studies: ‘With the three areas, you never get bored.’
+"I've always been interested in natural sciences and wanted to study something in this direction," reports Selina Mehl, who is now in her third semester of a bachelor's degree program in biophysics - and adds: "My degree program is an exciting mix of chemistry, biology and physics."
+She really likes this interdisciplinarity.
+This way, she only has to decide later on what her future career should look like.
+Kira Vogel, who is also studying biophysics in her fifth bachelor's semester, also appreciates the fact that her course is so broadly based - "you never get bored with the three areas."

-Kira and Selina met for the first time in Christine Klein's office – about two weeks before Selina started her studies.
-‘After that, the two of us walked across campus.
-I showed Selina the university library and the cafeteria,’ Kira recalls.
+Kira and Selina met for the first time in Christine Klein's office - around two weeks before Selina started her studies.
+"Afterwards, the two of us walked around the campus.
+I showed Selina the university library and the canteen," Kira remembers.
 A year has passed since then.
-A year in which the two have been in regular contact.
-During a stressful exam phase, for example, Selina turned to her mentor Kira with spontaneous questions.
+A year in which the two of them were in regular contact.
+During a stressful exam period, for example, Selina asked her mentor Kira spontaneous questions.
 She even asked where she could get a lab coat.
-Selina also remembers another challenging situation: ‘An exam registration date was about to expire.
+And Selina remembers another challenging situation: "An exam registration date was about to expire.
 I didn't know how to register.
-Kira then explained to me that I could register in writing.
-And that the deadline would be met.’
-Kira: ’Whenever Selina asks me something, I always imagine how I felt a year earlier.
-And I wonder what helped me back then.
-And that's exactly what I try to pass on.’
+Kira then explained to me that I could register there in writing.
+And that the deadline had been met."
+Kira: "Whenever Selina asks me anything, I always imagine how I felt a year ago.
+And I ask myself what helped me back then.
+And that's exactly what I try to pass on."

-For Kira herself, starting university was once a unique challenge in the truest sense of the word: she was the only one in her year.
-‘That's why the mentoring programme has a very special meaning for me.
-With the help of my mentor at the time, I went to the professors first.
-We asked whether courses were even taking place.’
-She also noticed how friendly the campus of the RPTU is: ‘You can just knock on a professor's door.
-I wasn't even aware of that before.’
-Through her mentor at the time, she also came into contact with biophysics students from the higher semesters: ‘At the beginning, I had doubts about whether I should continue my studies.
-But these contacts encouraged me and I continued studying.’
+For Kira herself, starting university was once a unique challenge - in the truest sense of the word: she was alone in her year.
+"The mentoring program therefore has a very special meaning for me.
+With the help of my mentor at the time, I first went to the professors.
+We asked whether courses were taking place at all."
+This made her realize how familiar the RPTU campus is: "You can simply knock on a professor's door.
+I wasn't even aware of that before."
+Through her mentor at the time, she also came into contact with biophysics students from the higher semesters: "At the beginning, I had doubts as to whether I should continue with my studies.
+But these contacts encouraged me and I continued my studies."

 Communicating proactively and preventively as a mentor

-What would Kira recommend to future female mentors?
-‘The important thing is to stay calm when problems arise.
-And to show the mentee that there is a solution for every problem.’
-She also recommends proactive communication: as a mentor, you can simply ask your mentee – for example after an exam – ‘whether something went well’.
-Such inquiries are incredibly helpful, as Selina knows from her own experience.
-And Kira adds: ‘As a mentor, you can also think about what problems you had when you started your studies – and then point them out.’
-A preventive approach, so to speak.
+What would Kira recommend to future mentors?
+"It's important to reassure them first if they have problems.
+And to show the mentee that there is a solution to every problem."
+She also recommends proactive communication: as a mentor, you can simply ask your mentee - after an exam, for example - "whether something went well".
+Selina knows from her own experience that asking questions like this does a lot of good.
+And Kira adds: "As a mentor, you can also think about the problems you had yourself at the beginning of your studies - and then point them out."
+A preventative approach, so to speak.

 Workshops and exciting contacts

-Help with the start of their studies – a total of 68 female first-year students took advantage of the support offered by the mentoring programme last winter semester.
+Help with the start of their studies - a total of 68 first-year students took advantage of the mentoring program last winter semester.
 Christine Klein tries to bring all mentees and mentors into regular contact.
-In addition to joint barbecue evenings or Christmas parties, there are also information events organised by the mentors themselves.
-The topics covered include experiences with doctoral studies or scholarship programmes.
-All participants are also invited to workshops where they can develop their soft skills: topics include ‘self-confidence’, ‘learning techniques’ and ‘social branding – developing and expanding a strong personal brand’.
+In addition to joint barbecue evenings or Christmas parties, there are also information events organized by the mentors themselves.
+These events focus on experiences with doctoral studies or scholarship programs.
+All participants are also invited to workshops where they can expand their soft skills: "Confident appearance" is one topic, for example, as are "Learning techniques" and "Social branding - building and expanding a strong personal brand".

-Kira and Selina really appreciate the opportunity to network with the other mentors and mentees.
-‘You get insights into things you might do yourself later on,’ says Selina.
-For example, she once got into a conversation with another biophysicist ‘who is currently working on her doctoral thesis’.
-Christine Klein believes that precisely this kind of exchange is desirable: the participants should form networks among themselves – establish exciting contacts.
-‘Sometimes you might have a low point during your studies,’ Kira sums it up, ‘but the exchange shows that all the effort is worthwhile.
-The mentoring programme shows you the cool things that are possible.’
+Kira and Selina really appreciate the fact that they have contact with the other mentors and mentees in this way.
+"It gives you an insight into what you might be able to do yourself later on," says Selina.
+For example, she once got talking to another biophysicist "who is currently working on her doctoral thesis".
+Christine Klein believes that this kind of exchange is exactly what is needed: the participants should form networks with each other - make exciting contacts.
+"Sometimes you might have a slump during your studies," summarizes Kira, "but the exchange shows that all the effort is worth it.
+The mentoring program shows you what cool things are possible."

-Would you like to take part in the mentoring programme for female first-year students?
+Interested in taking part in mentoring for first-year students?

 The registration phase for the winter semester 2024/25 has begun.